vega-studio/deltav/docs/animation.md

 property in the Instance it manages.

-When you set up an animated property, simply change an instance property value to have it animate from it's current value ot the next!
+When you set up an animated property, simply change an instance property value to have it animate from it's current value to the next!
 You don't even have to wait for the animation to complete to change the value and see it move from it's mid animation value to the next!

 ```typescript